adonayz/TaskShare/README.md

 - The application uses an authentication system that uses bcrypt to hash passwords
 - The applications tracks sessions.
 - Paths/routes were correctly parsed.

+Existing bugs
+---
+- Venmo payment
+- Messaging system removed (had trouble converting it from react to ejs)

 ## Technical Achievements
 - **Tech Achievement 1**: Used a mongoose (mongodb) database.
 Several schemas were created and modified (through creations, edits and deletions)